Track 5 - The NH&D Extension, Derby Jct. to Botsford

 [5.12] This is a shot of the Indian Hill Creek culvert with our 1889 consist heading toward Botsford.
 That would identify the water in the picture on the engineer's left (west) as the creek.
 The article says: "Opposite the old Indian mill is a solid granite culvert in the embankment, through which a little stream flows into the Housatonic..."
 The river then is just out of sight on the engineer's right (east).
 The structure must be the mill and the culvert probably of granite, as the reporter describes.
 Today's Indian Well State Park encompasses most of this area.

 [5.12.1] We noted the placement of this culvert back in 1980 as pretty close to 3.79 miles from Derby Jct. and symbolically marking the limit of the NH&D. In fact, the NH&D construction crew built well beyond here to meet the HRR at the Round Hill trestle.
-This point is just above the line marking the Derby border across the river, as seen on the topographical map at MP 5.10.3.
+This point is just above the line marking the Derby border across the river.

 Walter Fogg Collection

 [5.13] The Extension now begins to take on the characteristics of a mountain railroad as opposed to the initial river-level portion.
-The reporter says that a 1% grade started at Burritt's Pond on the Huntington-Monroe line and that heavy rock cuttings, as well as curves of 8 and 9 degrees, begin to appear here.
+The reporter says that a 1% grade started at Burritt's Pond on the Huntington(now Shelton)-Monroe line and that heavy rock cuttings, as well as curves of 8 and 9 degrees, begin to appear here.
 NH&D #34 was derailed and seriously damaged in one of these rock cuts when it struck a 6-ton boulder in October, 1889 [HDC/10/29/1889/06].
-Our train seems to have just emerged from one such curve and rock cut.
-NH&D #33 poses here as it approaches the first of two major trestles, the one at Round Hill. [rev041516]
+NH&D #33 train seems to have just emerged from one such curve and rock cut.
+If you look closely at the gentleman ahead of the locomotive, he appears to be wielding a camera tripod. [rev010118]

 Walter Fogg Collection

-[5.14.1] There apparently was more than one photographer for this run, which has made us think that this was a special occasion of some kind, perhaps the inaugural run of the #33 some time just after its arrival in May of 1889.
-This picture was taken by Charles Nason at the foot of the Round Hill trestle as our consist is pulling out overhead.
+[5.14.1] This picture was taken by Charles R. Nason, a member of the Hartford Camera Club, who rode on both the 1889 and 1890 trips [NHER/05/31//1889/03; HC/05/31/1890/08].
+The shot is at the foot of the Round Hill trestle as our consist is pulling out overhead.
 This image appeared in a 'Vintage Connecticut 1986' calendar with the captioning that it was an albumen photograph, negative no. 514.
-If this classic historical image doesn't capture the excitement and beauty of railroading on the Extension, we don't know what does!
+If this classic historical image doesn't capture the excitement and beauty of railroading on the Extension, we don't know what does! [rev010118]

 Walter Fogg Collection